reidmorrison/data_cleansing/README.md

 Similarly it would be useful to be able to attach a cleansing solution to a field in a model and have the data cleansed transparently when required.

-DataCleansing is a framework that allows any data cleansing to be applied to specific attributes or fields.
-At this time it does not supply the cleaning solutions themselves since they are usually straight forward, or so complex that they don't tend to be too useful to others.
-However, over time built-in cleansing solutions may be added.
-Feel free to submit any suggestions via a ticket or pull request.
+DataCleansing is a framework that allows data cleansing to be applied to specific attributes or fields.

 ## Features